mvysny/dynatest/CONTRIBUTING.md

 Please feel free to open bug reports to discuss new features; PRs are welcome as well :)

+All utility methods should go into the [dynatest](dynatest) project.
+Only contribute to [dynatest-api](dynatest-api) and [dynatest-engine](dynatest-engine) if there is something wrong with the engine itself.
+The goal is to keep the `-api` and `-engine` projects as small as possible, placing all utility methods into the `dynatest` project.

 # Releasing

 To release the library to Maven Central: